IT IS OFFICIAL!

 27th Justice Court

-The time has come for Maricopa County to create a new justice precinct.
+The time has come for Maricopa County to change up justice precincts.
 Our population and caseloads have grown to a point where Arizona statutes require that either our precinct lines be redrawn or we expand to add a new court.
+We hope to do both.
+Here is why:

 Maricopa County currently has 26 justice precincts, each led by an elected Justice of the Peace to process many types of cases brought to us from the public, from businesses, and from law enforcement: